-Ref Title Attached Under

-to Separate

-Report Cover

-10.2.1 Merged Financial Reports J
+Ref Title Attached to Report Under Separate Cover 10.2.1 Merged Financial Reports \checkmark

 Financial Regulations require a monthly statement of financial activity report to be presented to Council.

 The monthly financial statements for March 2018 have been provided as a separate attachment for Council's review.